Tuesday, December 30, 2025

 Right now, the only thing DC has coming out for Scooby-Doo is the complete series omnibus for Scooby Apocalypse.
 It comes out in September.

 Currently, there are NO new publishing plans for Scooby-Doo material anywhere.
-I mean Anywhere.
-I was initially told this by WB in 2019 (I've still got the email) and I've inquired at several places recently, and it's still the same limbo status.
+I mean anywhere.
+I was initially told this by WB in 2019 (I've still got the email) and I've inquired at several places recently, and it's still in the same limbo.

 Did Scooby-Doo fall out of favor with kids?
 I don't know that either.